Bristol Airport Parking

 Holiday Inn Bristol Airport

-The Holiday Inn offers well-priced rooms and is just 3 miles from the airport.
+The Holiday Inn offers well-priced rooms just 3 miles from the airport.
 A shuttle bus operates between the hotel and the terminal, so you can be assured of a fuss-free start to your trip.
 The shuttle costs £4 per person and runs 24 hours a day.
-The hotel offers room service, a mini fitness centre and on-site restaurant and bar.
+The hotel offers room service, a mini fitness centre and an on-site restaurant and bar.

 Parking is available at the site for the duration of your trip if you book in advance.
 Rates start at £10 per night.